holgerl/3d-visualization-workshop/tasks/task1.md

 Later, you will add object to that scene, but this will hold for now.

-Last, will make a camera to behold our scene.
+Last, we will make a camera to behold our scene.
 There exists multiple cameras with different properties, but for our purpose the [`PerspectiveCamera`](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera) will be excellent.
 It mimics the way the human eye works, and is easy to work with.

 ```js
 let camera;